-Indeed we sent the haiku to a Japanese friend living in Lausanne, Key Portilla-Kawamura; he sent again it to his mum (in Japan) which has done the translation from kanji to katakana.
-Then Key sent back to us the translation and we realized two versions of the poster.
-We used again email to choose with our friends the most suitable version and then, at least, we asked to the one of the main character of this process, Lopetz from Büro Destruct who said:
+Indeed we sent the haiku to a Japanese friend living in Lausanne, Key Portilla-Kawamura; he sent it to his mum (in Japan), who did the translation from kanji to katakana.
+Key then sent back the translation and we produced two versions of the poster.
+Once again we used email to select, along with our friends’ input, the most suitable version.
+Lastly, we asked one of the main characters of this process, Lopetz from Büro Destruct who said:

 “wow! nice usage of the eject remix!

 hard to decide. probably i like the red white version more.